tti-coin/etrag/README.md

-# etrask
+# etrag
-The source code for the paper "End-to-End Trainable Soft Retriever for Low-resource Relation Extraction".
+The source code for the paper "End-to-End Trainable Retrieval-Augmented Generation for Relation Extraction".

 ## Base code